IDMNYU/audiolab/docs/serge.md

 <img src = "./img/vfg_photo.jpg" width="50%" title="Variable Force Generator" alt="Variable Force Generator">

-The [**Variable Force Generator**](https://www.low-gain.com/shop/p/vfg), developed by Logan Erickson at [Low-Gain Electronics](https://www.low-gain.com/), is a small, Serge-compatible keyboard with capactive touch pads that generates both trigger and CV voltages.
-Each "key" on the VFG will sent a 5V gate signal when pressed, as well as a DC control voltage set by the knob above the key.
+The [**Variable Force Generator**](https://www.low-gain.com/shop/p/vfg), developed by Logan Erickson at [Low-Gain Electronics](https://www.low-gain.com/), is a small, Serge-compatible keyboard with capactive touch pads that generates both gate and CV voltages.
+Each "key" on the VFG will sent a 5V gate signal when pressed, as well as a DC control voltage (0-5V) based on the amount of force applied to the key; the maximum for each key is set by the knob above it.

 ### Converter Boxes